-&lt;sup>7 As indicated in the first quarter report, a separate but related category of PG&E expenditures were made in 2010 to support Proposition 16, a ballot measure that would have made it much more difficult for CCAs to form, had it been approved by voters.
+14 As indicated in the first and second quarter reports, a separate but related category of PG&E expenditures were made in 2010 to support Proposition 16, a ballot measure that would have made it much more difficult for CCAs to form, had it been approved by voters.
 Proposition 16 was defeated in the June 2010 election.
 This report takes no position on the ballot measure itself, but simply notes that PG&E reports spending \$46 million on Proposition 16.